 Model answer – meets required standard

-Two important material properties for the suspension arm are fatigue strength and high strength to weight ratio.
+Two important material properties for the suspension arm are fatigue strength and high strength-to-weight ratio.

 Fatigue strength is important because the suspension arm is subjected to repeated loading during operation, so the material must be able to withstand cyclic stresses without cracking or failing over time.

-High strength to weight ratio is also important as the suspension arm will constantly need strength to withstand its constant loads but must not contribute excessively to the weight of the electric vehicle as the vehicle is designed to be lightweight.
+High strength-to-weight ratio is also important as the suspension arm will constantly need strength to withstand its constant loads but must not contribute excessively to the weight of the electric vehicle as the vehicle is designed to be lightweight.

 Why is this a model answer?